How to Save Money and Affirm Life by Mediating Your Divorce

 Keeping your gym membership;

-No one (apart from a sadist) would pay $40,000 for a stressful, painful, acrimonious, protracted, loss-of-control, bilious experience.
+No one (apart from a sadist) would pay $100,000 for a stressful, painful, acrimonious, protracted, loss-of-control, bilious experience.
 No one would knowingly pay to have pain, drain their family resources—both financially and emotionally—and incur stress and debt that bleeds into every area of life, at least for a time.

 Managing the conflict of divorce through mediation substantially reduces angst and cost.
 Mediation simultaneously increases possibilities for creative resolutions while addressing and managing sources of stress.
-This is good for the family and good for the pocketbook.
+Mediation is good for the family and good for the pocketbook.